Quasicrystalline Analogue of the Haldane Model: Approximant Analysis

 As Fig. \ref{Fig:Phase_Diagram} shows, for certain coupling strengths the set of bands can attain Chern numbers other than 1 or 0.
-However, at these coupling strengths, the energy gap is generally small in magnitude ($\Delta E/E_R \lesssim0.01)$, so we cannot be confident that these features will persist from the approximant system to the exact quasicrystal.
+Unlike the emergence of $\mathcal{C}=1$ in the weak-coupling limit, we do not have a straightforward physical explanation for this behaviour; it may result from higher-order couplings between bands with $\mathcal{C}\neq0$.
+Additionally, at these coupling strengths, the energy gap is generally small in magnitude ($\Delta E/E_R \lesssim0.01)$, so we cannot be confident that these features will persist from the approximant system to the exact quasicrystal.
+We stress that this uncertainty relates to the approximation of the quasicrystalline system by the approximant, not a lack of convergence of our calculations for the approximant itself.